Taivon02/Graphics-Project/README.md

 # Graphics-Project
-Utilizing the attained knowledge on graphics to build a meaninful video game.
+Utilizing the attained knowledge on graphics to build a meaningful video game.

 Current Status: